jaswindersingh2/SPOT-RNA2/README.md

 **If you use SPOT-RNA2 for your research please cite the following papers:**

 Singh, J., Paliwal, K., Zhang, T., Singh, J., Litfin, T., Zhou, Y., 2020.
-Improved RNA secondary structure prediction using evolutionary profile, mutational coupling and two-dimensional transfer learning. (submitting soon)
+Improved RNA Secondary Structure and Tertiary Base-pairing Prediction using Evolutionary Profile, Mutational Coupling and Two-dimensional Transfer Learning. (submitting soon)

 **If you use SPOT-RNA2 data sets and/or input feature pipeline, please consider citing the following papers:**